 Following a few days in Phuket, we planned to take a short AirAsia flight south to the tropical island paradise of Langkawi.
-We were curious to see how the AirAsia inflight experience compared to other budget Asian airlines such as Lion Air and Jet Airways.
+We were curious to see how the AirAsia inflight experience compared to other budget Asian airlines such as Lion Air and (the now bankrupt) Jet Airways.

 Although there is a boat that runs between Phuket and Langkawi, the cost is about the same as a budget flight.
 Also the flight – including a transit stop in Kuala Lumpur – is actually quicker.